HariSekhon/Knowledge-Base/jenkins.md

 ## Tips

 1. Use Plugins - they're awesome
    1. uninstall ones you're not using to save RAM
 1. Standardize your Jenkins agents via automation
    1. config management for Bare Meta / VMs
    1. preferably [Jenkins on Kubernetes](jenkins-on-kubernetes.md) dynamically spawning agents from pod template
 1. Don't run builds on Jenkins server since builds will contend for important server resources needed for job coordination
    1. Builds on server that's only for trivial small setups, PoCs, local docker testing etc.
    1. Jenkins server is a vertical scaling bottleneck
    1. Can cause inconsistencies between builds on agents vs server
 1. Speed up builds via caching
-  1. docker layer caching
+   1. Docker layer caching
-  1. incremental code builds
+   1. Incremental code builds
-1. Integrate with other tools (usually via plugins)
+1. Integrate with other tools (usually via plugins):
    1. Sonar, Jira, Gerrit, Allure
    1. Artifactory / Nexus
    1. Slack for notifications
 1. Use Jenkins LTS releases for stability
 1. Test your plugin upgrades on a dev/test instance first as they can break anything on Jenkins
 1. High number of Pipeline Jobs and frequent build executions will degrade Jenkins server performance
    1. past roughly 150 jobs depending on your execution frequency you'll probably need to split to another Jenkins server
    1. The resulting 'Islands of Jenkins' multiple UI servers is where [CloudBees](#cloudbees) sells to enterprise a management control plane single pane of glass

 ## Troubleshooting